Attacking the Spike: On the Transferability and Security of Spiking Neural Networks to Adversarial Examples: SNN Transferability Study

-\textbf{Experimental Setup:} For our transferability experiment we analyze three common white-box adversarial attacks which have been experimentally verified to exhibit transferability~\cite{mahmood2021beware}.
-The three attacks are the Fast Gradient Sign Method (FGSM)~\cite{FGSMpaper}, Projected Gradient Descent (PGD)~\cite{madry2018towards} and the Momentum Iterative Method (MIM)~\cite{MIMdong2018boosting}.
-For each attack we use the $l_{\infty}$ norm with $\epsilon=0.031$.
-For brevity, we only list the main attack parameters here and give detailed descriptions of the attacks in Appendix~\ref{appendix:attacks}.
-When running the attacks on SNN models we use the best surrogate gradient function (Arctan) as demonstrated in Section~\ref{sec:attack}.
+\textbf{Experimental Setup:} For our transferability experiment, we analyze four common white-box adversarial attacks which have been experimentally verified to exhibit transferability~\cite{mahmood2021beware,bestingIEEE}.
+The four attacks are the Fast Gradient Sign Method (FGSM)~\cite{FGSMpaper}, Projected Gradient Descent (PGD)~\cite{madry2018towards} the Momentum Iterative Method (MIM)~\cite{MIMdong2018boosting} and Auto-PGD~\cite{AutoAttack}.
+For each attack, we use the $l_{\infty}$ norm with $\epsilon=0.031$.
+For brevity, we only list the main attack parameters here and give detailed descriptions of the attacks in the appendix.
+When running the attacks on SNN models, we use the surrogate gradient function that worked most effectively across all the SNN models for the CIFAR datasets (Arctan) as demonstrated in Section~\ref{sec:attack}.
+In terms of datasets, we show results for CIFAR-10.
 When running the transferability experiment between two models, we randomly select 1000 clean examples that are correctly identified by both models and class-wise balanced.

-\textbf{Models:} To study the transferability of SNNs in relation to other models we use a wide range of classifiers.
+\textbf{Models:} To study the transferability of SNNs in relation to other models, we use a wide range of classifiers.
 These include Vision Transformers: ViT-B-32, ViT-B-16 and ViT-L-16~\cite{dosovitskiy2020image}.
 We also employ a diverse group of CNNs: VGG-16~\cite{simonyan2014very}, ResNet-20~\cite{he2016deep} and BiT-101x3~\cite{Kolesnikov_2020}.
-For SNNs we use both BP and Transfer trained models.
-For BP SNNs we experiment with~\cite{fang2020exploiting}.
-For Transfer SNNs we study~\cite{rathi2021diet}.
-We summarise the clean accuracy for all models we used in evaluation in Table~\ref{tab:clean_accuracy}.
+For SNNs, we use both BP and Transfer trained models.
+For BP SNNs, we experiment with BP SNN VGG-16~\cite{fang2020exploiting} and SEW ResNet~\cite{fang2021deep}.
+For Transfer based SNNs we study an SNN VGG-16~\cite{rathi2021diet}.
+All the SNNs are trained following the conventional settings based on their papers.
+The timesteps we use for different models and corresponding clean accuracies for CIFAR-10 are given in Table~\ref{tab:clean_acc_and_ts}.